jqPlot/jqPlot/README.txt

 jqPlot requires jQuery (1.4+ required for certain features). jQuery 1.4.2 is included in the distribution.
-To use jqPlot include jQuery, the jqPlot jQuery plugin, the jqPlot css file and optionally the excanvas script for IE support in your web page...
+To use jqPlot include jQuery, the jqPlot jQuery plugin, the jqPlot css file and optionally the excanvas script for IE support (not required for IE 9) in your web page...

 > <!--[if IE]><script language="javascript" type="text/javascript" src="excanvas.js"></script><![endif]-->
 > <script language="javascript" type="text/javascript" src="jquery-1.4.2.min.js"></script>